Houghton College Policy on Sexual Assault 2014

 Individuals with knowledge of a sexual assault have the responsibility to encourage the victim to report the incident to an appropriate staff person (an RD/RA, Counseling Center staff, Health Center staff, Campus Safety and Security staff, or other Student Life staff member).

-Upon receiving the report, the staff person will discuss with the victim the availability of a campus advocate (see IV. section A number 3) and the advisability of receiving medical attention.
-If the victim chooses not to speak to the advocate, the staff person will inform the victim of necessary information regarding medical treatment, counseling availability, criminal prosecution, or college judicial procedures.
-Regardless of the student's decision for, or against, taking formal action, a confidential incident report will be filed in the Office of Student Life by the staff member receiving the information.
+Upon receiving the report, the staff person should discuss the availability of a Campus Advocate with the victim (see sections V, number 1 and VI), and the advisability of receiving medical attention.
+If the victim chooses not to speak to the Advocate, the staff person will inform the victim of necessary information regarding medical treatment, counseling availability, criminal prosecution, or College judicial procedures.
+Regardless of the student's decision for or against taking formal action, a confidential incident report will be filed in the Office of Student Life by the staff member receiving the information.

-The institution will be responsible for providing the following services and assistance to a victim of a sexual assault:
+The Institution will be responsible for providing the following services to a victim of a sexual assault:

-2) Transportation to an appropriate medical facility for necessary examination and treatment.
+- transportation to an appropriate medical facility for necessary examination and treatment;

-- modification of living arrangements will be made as appropriate and upon request, should the victim feel unsafe in the current living arrangement.
+- modification of living arrangements as appropriate and upon request, should the victim feel unsafe in the current living arrangement;

-5) Academic support (to include extended time limits and alterations of assignments) will be available to any victim as a result of lost class time.
+- academic support, extended time limits, and alterations of assignments as a result of lost class time;

 The victim will be informed of the right to pursue prosecution of the alleged assailant through police and court procedures, as well as by means of the College judicial process.
-The victim may choose either or both options, and while not required to make the decision to prosecute immediately, the sooner the victim is able to make decisions regarding police/court involvement, the better.
+The victim may choose either or both options, and while not required to make the decision to prosecute immediately, the victim will be encouraged to promptly make decisions regarding police/court involvement.
 These actions will normally be considered after appropriate medical care has been given.
-If a victim chooses police or court involvement, a campus advocate will be available to accompany the victim to the State Police, County Sheriff or the offices of other local authorities.
+If a victim chooses police or court involvement, a Campus Advocate will be available to accompany the victim to the legal authorities.

-End Note #1: The policy statement under section IV parts B through E represent general guidelines only.
-Certain individuals by nature of their profession and relationship to a victim may be under a legal obligation to report an incident to appropriate governmental agencies.
-It is expected that the appropriate offices will develop expanded and detailed protocols on each issue that can be referenced in regard to the policy statement.
+END NOTE: The policy statements under sections IV, V, VI and VII represent general guidelines.
+It is expected that the appropriate offices will develop expanded protocols on each issue that can be referenced in regard to the policy statement.